2020/05/15 by Olivier Moulene.

 How to set up version control

 To set up version control, you first need to create an account on bitbucket.org or github.com and then create a repository.
 After creating the repository, clone it on the server and commit the files that will be modified regularly such as /etc/pmta/config.
-Other files such as config-defaults are part of the PowerMTA software and should not be changed so exclude them using gitignore.
+Other files such as config-defaults are part of the PowerMTA software.
+These should not be changed so exclude them using gitignore.

 At Postmastery, we keep the repository on a PowerMTA server in read-only mode and do commits first on bitbucket.org using a web interface (or local working copy) so that changes can be reviewed & approved by the customer before deploying it to the server.